 8 Keys to Success for Influencer Media Campaigns

 Influencer marketing is expanding exponentially and is increasingly becoming an essential part of most marketing budgets.
-The use of influencer media, or combining the relatable storytelling of influencers with strategic distribution of paid media, provides marketers with a way to reach audiences with content that delivers native media experiences.
+The use of influencer advertising, or combining the relatable storytelling of influencers with the strategic distribution of paid media, provides marketers with a way to reach audiences with content that delivers native media experiences.
 Marketing analyst eMarketer reports that 31% of North American retailers now working with brand advocates to become influencers, 30% used micro-influencers, and 28% are using paid celebrity influencers.

 1. Make it easy for influencers to give the proper usage rights

-3. Leverage both brand- and influencer-derived audiences simultaneously
+3. Leverage brand- and influencer-derived audiences

-4. Leverage multiple influencers and content types simultaneously
+4. Leverage multiple influencers and content types

 5. Transform and optimize influencer creatives and copy

-6. Integrate with a conversion pixel wherever possible
+6. Integrate a conversion pixel

 8. Measure your results